Gonal-f (Follitropin Alfa)

 Medical Conditions to Discuss

-Tell your doctor if you have thyroid problems, adrenal problems, high prolactin levels, porphyria or family history of porphyria.
-Also inform your doctor if you or family members have had blood clots, as treatment may increase this risk.
+Discuss with your doctor if you have thyroid issues, adrenal problems, high prolactin levels, or a history of blood clots.

 Pregnancy and Breastfeeding